Guest Blog by: Joe Sanfilippo

 About the Author:

 Joe Sanfilippo is an award-winning marketer and entrepreneur.
-He serves as the Manager of Growth & Partnerships at Today’s Business where he has helped the company create nearly $10 million in revenue.
+He serves as the Director of Growth & Partnerships at Today’s Business where he has helped the company create nearly $10 million in revenue.
 Additionally, Joe is the Co-Founder and Managing Partner of the private equity group, Undrafted Ventures.
 Joe is the Chief Operating Officer at NFL agency, Upper Edge Sports and he is a Managing Partner at Tomahawk Shades as well as Evolution Physical Therapy Long Island.
 Connect with Joe Sanfilippo by following him on social media.